michelebucelli/nmpde-projects/README.md

 ```

 Where X can be either 2 or 3, depending on the dimension of the mesh.
 The mesh name is optional if the file created above ( in `../mesh/`) is present.

+NOTE: the tests can also be run using MPI .